 Code of Conduct

-1. Members of Made in Britain control and manage / subcontract a factory, workshop or studio where people make finished physical products and finished digital products in Britain.
+1. Members of Made in Britain control and manage / subcontract a factory, workshop or studio where people make finished physical products and finished digital products.
 Member businesses must share evidence of this activity and share examples of where they apply the official collective mark.

 2. Members must be able to provide evidence their business is using the mark according to the Made in Britain organisation’s published terms.
 The collective mark must be used only on products that are made in Great Britain and Northern Ireland.
-Members using the mark on their products that are not made in Britain can be suspended.
+Members using the mark on their products that are not made in Great Britain or Northern Ireland can be suspended.

 3. Members should inform the organisation if they discover possible misuse or misrepresentation of the collective mark.
 Made in Britain will investigate cases of passing off, misuse, use without being a member and other mark applications that contravene our published terms and conditions, with advice from our legal advisors.